yast/yast-bootloader/SUPPORTED_SCENARIOS.md

 * MBR of identical disks in MD RAID if it contain /boot [fate](https://fate.novell.com/316983)
 * /boot
 * extended partition
-  * only if /boot is on logical partition
+  * /boot has to be on a logical partition